rumlingd/mobius_on-premise_doc/source/image_aesthetic_score.rst

 Aesthetics
 ===========

 Prediction with the aesthetics module works in a similar way to the keywording module.
-That is, the aesthetic score can be obtained by issuing the followin command:
+That is, the aesthetic score can be obtained by issuing the following command:
 ::

   curl 127.0.0.1:5000/predict/aesthetic -X POST -F "data=@./your_image.jpg"

+The score is a floating point value between 0 and 1, where a score close to zero indicates that the aesthetics of the image are poor while a score close to 1 indicates that the aesthetics are very good.

 Or in python
 ::